nojhan/flicksave/README.md

 * `--inkscape`: Save a PNG snpashot of the watched SVG file.
 * `--git`: Commit the watched file if it has been modified.
 * `--log`: Print a message when the watched file is touched.
+* `--dbus`: Send a notification to the system's D-Bus.
 * `-d DIRECTORY`, `--directory DIRECTORY`: The directory in which to copy the saved versions.  (default: .)
 * `-y DELAY`, `--delay DELAY`: The minimum time (in seconds) between the creation of different saved files. (default: 10)
 * `-s SEPARATOR`, `--separator SEPARATOR`: Separator character between the file name and the date stamp. (default: _)